liphx/liphx.github.io/source/_drafts/read-a-tour-of-cpp-3rd.md

 8. Concepts and Generic Programming
 9. Library Overview
 10. Strings and Regular Expressions
+11. Input and Output
+12. Containers
+13. Algorithms

+14. Ranges
+15. Pointers and Containers
+16. Utilities
+17. Numerics
+18. Concurrency
+19. History and Compatibility

 Concrete classes – especially classes with small representations – are much like built-in types: we define them as local variables, access them using their names, copy them around, etc. Classes in class hierarchies are different: we tend to allocate them on the free store using new, and we access them through pointers or references.